Alfonso XIII

 Alfonso XIII's upbringing and public image were closely linked to the military estate; he often presented himself as a soldier-king.
 His effective reign started four years after the Spanish–American War, when various social milieus projected their expectations of national regeneration onto him.
 Like other European monarchs of his time he played a political role, entailing a controversial use of his constitutional executive powers.
 His wedding to Princess Victoria Eugenie of Battenberg in 1906 was marred by an attempt at regicide; he was unharmed.

 With public opinion divided over World War I, and moreover a split between pro-German and pro-Entente sympathizers, Alfonso XIII used his relations with other European royal families to help preserve a stance of neutrality, as espoused by his government; however, several factors weakened the monarch's constitutional legitimacy: the rupture of the turno system, the deepening of the Restoration system crisis in the 1910s, a trio of crises in 1917, the spiral of violence in Morocco, and especially the lead-up to the 1923 installment of the dictatorship of Miguel Primo de Rivera, an event that succeeded by means of both military coup d'état and the king's acquiescence.
 Over the course of his reign, the monarch ended up favouring an authoritarian solution rather than constitutional liberalism.

 Upon the political failure of the dictatorship, Alfonso XIII removed support from Primo de Rivera (who was thereby forced to resign in 1930) and favoured (during the dictablanda) an attempted return to the pre-1923 state of affairs.
 Nevertheless, he had lost most of his political capital along the way.
 He left Spain voluntarily after the municipal elections of April 1931 – which was understood as a plebiscite on maintaining the monarchy or declaring a republic – the result of which led to the proclamation of the Second Spanish Republic on 14 April 1931.

 For his efforts with the European War Office during World War I, he earned a nomination for the Nobel Peace Prize in 1917, which was ultimately won by the Red Cross.
-To date, he remains the only monarch known to have been nominated for a Nobel Prize.
+As of 2026, he remains the only monarch known to have been nominated for a Nobel Prize.